Frequently Asked Questions About Galvanized Rebar

 What is best – galvanizing before or after fabrication?

-While the majority of reinforcing steel is galvanized as straight lengths and then fabricated this often does require some repair of the coating at cut ends, bends and welds.
-Though coating repair can be easily and reliably completed, as is done with a wide range of galvanized products, there are advantages to be gained if galvanizing can be undertaken after all fabrication has been completed.
+Continuous galvanized rebar has excellent formability and so can be produced as straight lengths and then fabricated with no issues.
+Batch hot dip galvanized rebar is less formable and so when produced in straight lengths and then fabricated often does require some repair of the coating at the bends.
+Both types of galvanized rebar will need touchup or repair at cut ends and welds.
+Though coating repair at bends on batch hot dip galvanized rebar can be easily and reliably completed, there are advantages to be gained if batch galvanizing can be undertaken after all fabrication has been completed.

-The question of whether pre- or post-galvanizing is best depends on the circumstances.
-If it is possible to pre-fabricate and then galvanize this is a good option to follow.
+The question of whether pre- or post-galvanizing is best depends on the circumstances and the galvanizing process.
+If it is possible to pre-fabricate and then galvanize this is a good option to follow for batch galvanizing.
 Note however that the ability to do this may well be dictated by the capacity of the galvanizing bath, especially so if large complicated pre-fabricated sections are to be coated.
 This is a matter that needs to be discussed with the galvanizer well in advance with appropriate planning.

 In what type of applications is galvanized reinforced concrete typically used?